slint-ui/slint/examples/README.md

     width: 10%;
 }
 </style>

+# Examples

+These examples demonstrate the main features of Slint and how to use them in different language environments.

 | Thumbnail  | Description | Demo |
 | --- | --- | --- |
 | [![Printer Demo image](https://github.com/user-attachments/assets/7e7400ad-283a-4404-b04a-8620ba4df452)](./printerdemo) |  A fictional user interface for the touch screen of a printer.
 [Project...](./printerdemo) | [Wasm Demo](https://slint.dev/snapshots/master/demos/printerdemo/) |